SynapticSage/Metaprompt/README.md

 # Metaprompt

 Metaprompt is a repository for productivity-enhancing metaprompts.
+This repository will expand over time to include various metaprompting.

+Currently, it includes:

-This repository will expand over time to include various metaprompting endeavors.
-Currently, it includes a script for applying prompts to a list of text files using the `google.generativeai` library.
+- `prompt_cycle` - a script for applying prompts to a list of text files using the `google.generativeai` library.

 ## Features